cmohamma/lebanon/README.md

 Note: The file paths may need to be changed when running the app to their appropriate downloaded locations on your local drives.

+Note: Please ask before using any of the data for public or commercial use.

 Enjoy!